The opportunity to gain a specialised IT qualification motivated Luke Georgoudis to study an IT networking course at Holmesglen.

 Holmesglen offers a variety courses to meet your IT networking career goals.

-The flexible full-time or part-time ICT50418 Diploma of Information Technology Networking course supports learners who aim to work in network and systems administrative roles in both small and large companies.
+The flexible full-time or part-time ICT50220 Diploma of Information Technology (Advanced Networking) with Diploma of Information Technology (Cyber Security) ICT50220 supports learners who aim to work in network and systems administrative roles in both small and large companies.

 Plus, students who want to expand their IT knowledge are eligible for one year’s credit in the Bachelor of Information Systems.

-We also offer the ICT40418 Certificate IV in Information Technology Networking as a starting qualification and ICT30118 Certificate III in Information, Digital Media and Technology (for secondary school students).
+We also offer the ICT40120 Certificate IV in Information Technology Networking as a starting qualification.